 Last updated: 5/10/17

-Let me state this upfront because, I am asked this question, frequently: You can use most quick release, hammer handpieces, The Wolf Belt Sander, Jump Ring Cutters, etc. with THE HARBOR FREIGHT FLEX SHAFT!
+Let me state this upfront because, I am asked this question, frequently: You can use the quick release, hammer handpieces, The Wolf Belt Sander, Jump Ring Cutters, etc. with THE HARBOR FREIGHT FLEX SHAFT!
 You just pull off the handpiece and snap the other tool on.
-I know this to be true, because I use these attachments with my HF flex shafts!
+I know this to be true because I use these attachments with my HF flex shafts!

 - 1 Dremels